The Metro Detroit Objectivists is a local philosophical organization and club

 Institute and its activities.
 Accordingly, we do not support the Brandens or David Kelley.

 Our organization recognizes that knowledge for the sake of knowledge is like thought without action.
 Therefore we engage in both theory and practice rather than merely pedantic discussions.
 And we understand that politics is merely one branch among many others in philosophy (i.e., ethics, metaphysics, esthetics, and epistemology).
 So our club devotes time and energy to all of these rather than focusing exclusively on matters of state.
 Furthermore, we believe that an understanding of these other branches will lead to the discussion and appreciation of many other interesting subjects such as history, art, and even sports, travel, and other fun activities.

-MDO meets regularly on the first and third Saturday of each month in Sterling Heights, Michigan.
+MDO meets regularly on the third Saturday of each month in Sterling Heights, Michigan.
 We discuss a variety of topics and ideas in relation to Objectivism.
 The format varies from studying a subject or essay, listening to a taped lecture, watching a video, or just winging it about current events.
 To attend our meetings, contact us for the official password and the secret handshake.
 (Yes, we have a sense of humor.)

 For those of you who are interested in being part of our group, send an e-mail to Eric Lakits at MDOWebMaster@yahoo.com.
 We gladly welcome anyone who is interested in Ayn Rand and her ideas.
 Whether you are new to Objectivism or have been a student of it for many years makes no difference.
 Whether you have read just one of her books or all of them, the only criteria is that you take ideas seriously and that you are interested in learning more about her wonderful philosophy for living life to its fullest.